Life happens, they say. But it really happened to Dee Nemeth and her husband, Don.

 I am sorry that we cannot do more for you during this difficult time.

-I suggested Nemeth appeal to someone higher up at United, but United didn’t bother to respond.
+My advocacy team and I suggested Nemeth appeal to someone higher up at United, but United didn’t bother to respond.
+(Here’s our guide on how to contact the CEO directly.)

 There’s a valuable lesson for all of us in this case.
 First, to be clear, United didn’t have to refund anything.
 Her tickets were nonrefundable.